Welcome to the Four Border Abbeys U3A

 We are a group of retired/semi-retired people (established in 2003) who meet together to share learning and experience through creative and leisure activities.
 We cover the areas of Coldstream, Jedburgh, Kelso, Melrose, Hawick and surrounding areas and are run by a Committee elected annually from members.

-Our general monthly meeting is held in Kelso and over 30 interest groups meet regularly in various locations.
+Our monthly meeting is held in Kelso and around 40 interest groups meet regularly in various locations.

 We meet on the 2nd Monday of each month (except July and August) in Kelso Rugby Club, Poynder Park, Kelso.
 Meetings start at 2p.m. and include guest speakers on topics ranging from cultural matters to health, local history and topical interest.
 There is also a chance to socialise with other members, a book swap, information about groups, refreshments and a raffle.
 The meetings are free of charge for members.